schne324/accessibility-notes/README.md

 ChromeVox

-- If the label is linked to the input with the "for" attribute, and the input has a "title", only the "for" value will be read.
+- Both "for" and "title": only the label contents are read.
+- Only "title": only the "title" attribute is read.

+NVDA

-- If the label is NOT linked to the input, and the input has a "title", only the "title" will be read.
+- Both "for" and "title": first the label contents, then the "title" are read.
+- Only "title": only the "title" attribute is read.

 ##Click events with JAWS and NVDA